ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - c - JS - Async and Callbacks.md

   1. Create an interval that displays a counter every second
     - in the console, display: "hello 1", "hello 2", "hello 3".....
     - hint: you may want to create a counter in the parent scope (ex. `let counter = 1`)
-  2. After 5 seconds, cancel that interval
+  2. After 5 times, cancel that interval
   3. (Bonus) Apply what we've learned so far and try to solve it in a different way.
   4. (Bonus) Can you solve it without a setInterval? (hint: setTimeout + research "js recursive function")